 On the display side of things, it's pretty much what you'd expect from a competitively priced smartphone.
-It has a full HD+ IPS panel that takes up around 84 per cent of the available front space.
+It has a Full HD+ IPS panel that takes up around 84 per cent of the available front space.
 That's not a bad screen-to-body ratio, but current flagships offer less bezel by comparison.

-With its resolution of 1080 x 2340 over 6.3-inches, that's a pretty high pixel density of 409 pixels per inch, meaning details are pretty sharp.
-LCD means you don't get the punchy colours or contrast with inky blacks that you get from an OLED screen, but at this price point, any OLED that's affordable is generally poor quality, and so LCD definitely makes sense.
+That works out as a pretty high pixel density of 409 pixels-per-inch, meaning details are sharp.
+LCD means you don't get the punchy colours or contrast with inky blacks that you get from an OLED screen, but at this price point that makes total sense.